-- Put the dough into a banneton, put the dough in a plastic bag and put it into the fridge.
+- Put the dough into a banneton, put it in a plastic bag, and put it into the fridge.
 The banneton does not need to be floured or have a liner.

 - Let them rest in the fridge for at least 8 hours, 48 hours at the most.

 Baking the bread